Horizon-LEAD/irtx-parcels/README.md

 # IRTX Synthetic parcel model

 ## TODO

 - Provide static input to INLECOM (so no need to run upstream models for testing)
-- Test that all of this works smoothly with the provided data
 - Generate the standard cases for downstream testing

 ## Introduction